-Minimum of an Pre-School Child Development Associate (CDA) or actively enrolled in a program leading to an associate or bachelor degree in Early Childhood/Child Development, or enrolled in a CDA credential program to be completed within two years of the time of hire.
-Related degree or credential will be considered with at least 12 hours in ECE/Child Development course work equivalent to a CDA with a focus in pre-school development.
+Minimum of an Infant/Toddler Child Development Associate (CDA) OR a degree in Early Childhood Education/Child Development from an accredited college/university recognized by the US Department of Education.
+Related degree or credential will be considered with at least 12 hours in ECE/Child Development course work equivalent to a CDA with a focus in infant/toddler development.
 (NAEYC)